-- hear from families about what's important to them – hopes, aspirations and priorities
+- Hear from families about what’s important to them – hopes, aspirations, priorities.

 BGLC requested independent facilitators to facilitate meetings with each family.
 The facilitators worked with BGLC to design the family meeting process.

-'Doing all those family meetings, giving people the chance to review the meeting summaries and identify priorities, collating all the feedback for the board to hear – it worked really well.
+‘Doing all those family meetings, giving people the chance to review the meeting summaries and identify priorities, collating all the feedback for the board to hear – it worked really well.
 People really appreciated the opportunity to engage.
-It helped to change people's perceptions of BGLC,' reflects Jennifer Beer, current BGLC chairperson.
+It helped to change people’s perceptions of BGLC,’ reflects Jennifer Beer, BGLC board member.

 ‘What worked was being really open and transparent.
 BGLC was able to hear the reasons why people aren’t involved, and receive ideas to address those issues.
 At the same time, BGLC was able to let people know that we don’t have anything to hide’ says Janine Coombs, BGLC board member and chairperson at the time of the family meetings.
 ‘A personal highlight was that Traditional Owners living off Country, in Melbourne, felt included.’

 Family Re-Engagement Report

 The Family Re-engagement Report summarises the advice and feedback from all the family meetings.
 The facilitators workshopped this Report with the BGLC board.

 Jennifer Beer reflects: ‘The facilitators helped me to be able to hear the negative feedback but also to focus on the constructive suggestions for improving things and to find the common ground.
 I learnt how to put aside my own garbage and be able to have a conversation with people about the solutions’.